Good practice

 You should provide a written tenancy agreement, although a tenancy will generally still exist even if this is not written down.

-You should agree an inventory with the tenant that lists everything that is in the property – here is an inventory form (PDF) that you can use.
+You should agree an inventory with the tenant that lists everything that is in the property – we have produced an inventory form (PDF, 264 Kb) that you can use to do this.

 You should provide any information that is needed so that your tenant can claim any benefits that they are entitled to, as soon as possible.